 Visitors please register.
 I'd like to hear about your family.Click here to Register

 Homeplace of Aud and Mamie Buttram Pendergraft, Ottawa County, OK

 Erected 1914.
 Pastel drawing by Mamie's niece, Elaine Boswell Laue.

-I had begun a diligent study of family history for myself and my husband in 1980, using traditional research methods, and during this time period had reached the point where the "paper trail" that is available for many of our early ancestors had run out.
+I began a diligent study of family history for myself and my husband in 1980, using traditional research methods.
+My research eventually reached the point where the "paper trail" that was available for many of our early ancestors had run out.
 Courthouses had burned, given and/or maiden names of females were frequently omitted on early documents, and some families were simply too poor to leave much documentary evidence.
-Since the use of this technology holds so much promise for breaking through "brick walls," I have begun collecting DNA samples from as many qualified family members as could be located.
-There are several commercial companies that specialize in DNA testing for genealogical purposes, and I have chosen FamilyTreeDNA.
-A more complete explanation of the science of DNA can be found at the website of FamilyTreeDNA, at: DNA Tutorial.
+Since the use of this technology held so much promise for breaking through "brick walls," I began collecting DNA samples from as many qualified family members as could be located.
+There are several commercial companies that specialize in DNA testing for genealogical purposes, and I chose FamilyTreeDNA.

 Isn't it wonderful that God made the Y-chromosome and mitochondrial DNA?
 I like to think He had 21st century genealogists in mind!

 Last Updated on 10/8/2015